 Does the air emitting from your supply registers unexpectedly seem not cold enough?
 Check the indoor portion of your air conditioner.
 This part is situated within your furnace or air handler, if you use a heat pump.
 If there’s water leaking onto the floor, there could be ice on the evaporator coil.
 The AC coil in the unit may have frozen.
 You’ll need to thaw it before it can cool your residence again.

 Here’s the things you should do.
 If you can’t get the coil back to normal, Becht/Givens Service Experts is here to support you with air conditioning repair in Louisville that includes a a 100% satisfaction guarantee.*

-Step 1: Switch the Air Conditioning Off and the Blower On
+Step 1: Set the Air Conditioning to Off and the Blower On

-Step 2: Diagnose the Problem
+Step 2: Diagnose the Situation

 - Be on the lookout for blocked return vents.
 These typically don’t come with adjustable louvers, but furniture, rugs or curtains can still obstruct them.